DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection

 \item We propose an iterative training strategy for jointly minimizing the network's reconstruction loss and the DSVDD loss.
-Our strategy prevents the total loss function from collapsing to either of the mentioned losses, and provides a stable training procedure.
+Our strategy prevents the total loss function from collapsing to either of the mentioned losses and provides a stable training procedure.

-\item Our approach requires a hyperparamter which balances the contribution of the two loss functions.
-Finding an appropriate value for this parameter is challenging because it might lead to the collapse of the model to either of the two loss terms.
-In this paper, we also propose an effective approach for tuning this hyperparameter prior to the training, and experimentally show that the resulting value lead to a stable training procedure.
+\item Our approach requires a hyperparameter which balances the contribution of the two loss functions.
+Finding an appropriate value for this parameter is challenging because it might lead to the model's collapse to either of the two loss terms.
+In this paper, we also propose an effective approach for tuning this hyperparameter prior to the training and experimentally show that the resulting value leads to a stable training procedure.

-\item Unlike domain-specific models, our proposed approach does not use any input-specific transformations and is thus suitable for general anomaly detection.
-We test our model on different types of datasets, including images, speech, and biomedical data. \end{enumerate}
+\item Unlike domain-specific models, our proposed approach does not use any \b{input-related} transformations and is thus suitable for general anomaly detection. \b{We test our model on different types of datasets, including images, speech, biomedical data, network data, and industrial acoustic recordings to show its efficiency across various applications.} \end{enumerate}

-The remainder of this paper is organized as follows: In section 2, we review the state-of-art algorithms in anomaly detection, with a focus on Deep SVDD.
+The remainder of this paper is organized as follows: In section 2, we review the state-of-art algorithms in anomaly detection, with a focus on Deep SVDD-based methods.
 In the third section, we describe our proposed method, DASVDD, and its properties.
-Section 4 presents an extensive evaluation of DASVDD on several benchmarking datasets.
+Section 4 presents an extensive evaluation of DASVDD on several benchmark datasets.
 We also discuss some of the properties and possible expansions of our model.
 Finally, section 5 offers some concluding remarks.